Clustering, order conditions, and languages of interval exchanges

-The notion of clustering gives new insights on a difficult and much-studied question, namely the difference of behaviour between standard and generalized interval exchange transformations, see \cite{fhuz} for references.
-As was shown by the same authors in \cite{fz4} \cite{fz5}, the clustering of a primitive word $w$ is linked to a combinatorial property, called the order condition, of the word $ww$, which is also equivalent to the fact that this word $ww$ is produced by an interval exchange transformation.
-In Section 5, we use this result to show that a primitive word of the form $ww$ is produced by a generalized interval exchange transformation if and only if it is produced by a standard interval exchange transformation.
-Then we examine what happens when $w$, but not $ww$, satisfies the order condition, thus extending the theory of \cite{fhuz} from infinite languages to finite words.
-Then the order condition for $w$, or for a finite set of words $W$, is always equivalent to its production by a generalized interval exchange transformation, but only in the symmetric case we can determine if $W$ is generated by a standard interval exchange transformation; in particular, a single word $w$ is generated by a standard symmetric interval exchange transformation if and only if it is generated by a generalized symmetric interval exchange transformation (Theorem \ref{c2}) while this is not the case for a set of two or more words.
+The notion of clustering gives new insights on a difficult and much-studied question, namely to understand the difference in behaviour between standard and generalised interval exchange transformations, see \cite{fhuz} for references.
+The clustering of a primitive word $w$ is linked to an order condition on the infinite language $L_w$ (or equivalently on the finite language consisting of all factors of $ww)$ and it follows from \cite{fz4} and \cite{fz5} that each word in this language is produced by a natural coding of a standard interval exchange transformation if and only if it is produced by a natural coding of a generalised interval exchange transformation.
+In order to distinguish between natural codings of standard and generalised interval exchange transformations, we are led to consider the order condition only on the set of factors of a word $w$, and not $ww,$ the two clearly not being equivalent (e.g., $w=abba).$ We show that for each finite set of words $W,$ if the (non extendable) language consisting of all factors of words in $W$ satisfies the order condition for some pair $(<_D,<_A),$ then $W$ is contained in the natural coding of a generalised interval exchange transformation, but not necessarily that of a standard one.
+If $(<_D,<_A)$ are symmetric orders, then, using the theory of self-dual induction from \cite{fz1}, we are able to determine which sets $W$ satisfying the order condition for $(<_D,<_A)$ are contained in the natural coding of a standard interval exchange transformation with these orders: sets $W$ made with a single word are among those, while this result is no longer true when $|W|\geq 2.$